 My encounter with Santos came after a reader tweeted me saying I should check his pizza out.
 My of Skokie's newest pizza spot.
 To my surprise, Santos insisted we put a blurb in the story about giving every customer a free pizza slice.

 I thought, "Awesome."
 Here's a guy who just moved to Skokie and wants to give out free pizza to the community.
 There's no business oriented relationship between Patch and De Carlucci's and since he wanted to do something for the community I was more than happy to help.

-After a hiccup with the initial launch to free pizza day, everything was squared away for Tuesday, July 24.
+, everything was squared away for Tuesday, July 24.
 To my surprise - and Santos' - free pizza day was much bigger than we both anticipated.